rajivoptevus/Georgia-Procurement-Registry/README.md

-Overview
+Overview:-
-There are two scripts which work together as a complete pipeline for scraping Georgia Procurement Registry (GPR) supplier data and loading it into a PostgreSQL database. phase2_only.py - Web Scraper
+There are two scripts which work together as a complete pipeline for scraping Georgia Procurement Registry (GPR) supplier data and loading it into a PostgreSQL database.

-Purpose
+I.phase2_only.py - Web Scraper
+Purpose:-
 Scrapes all approx. 32,641 suppliers from the Georgia GPR website and extracts detailed information.
-Key Components
+Key Components:-
 solve_captcha():         	 	Handles reCAPTCHA challenges using seleniumbase's
                           		  	UC (Undetected Chrome) mode
 wait_for_table():	  	Waits for the DataTable to load with supplier rows